Tarek Omar Souryal

 Tarek Omar Souryal is an orthopedic surgeon in the field of sports medicine, known for his research on the anterior cruciate ligament (ACL).
-He currently practices in Dallas, Texas, at Texas Sports Medicine and Orthopedic Group.
+He currently practices in Dallas, Texas, at Texas Sports Medicine and Orthopaedic Group.
 He was previously the Head Physician for the 2011 NBA Champion Dallas Mavericks professional basketball team and also served as the President of the NBA Physicians Association.
-He also hosts a two-hour weekly radio show Inside Sports Medicine on 96.7/1310 The Ticket in Dallas.
+He hosted a weekly radio show Inside Sports Medicine heard in the Dallas area.
 Souryal also provides medical advice and support to underprivileged high school athletes through his Texas Sports Medicine Foundation.

 Early life and education

 Souryal was born January 10, 1957, in Cairo, Egypt.
 His family immigrated to the United States when he was 9 and settled in Huntsville, Texas.
 He graduated from Huntsville High School in 1974 and received a Bachelor of Science degree in Biology from Sam Houston State University in 1977.
 He attended medical school at the University of Texas Health Science Center at San Antonio and completed his internship and residency at the University of Texas Southwestern Medical School and Parkland Hospital in Dallas, respectively, followed by a sports medicine fellowship at the Hughston Orthopaedic Clinic in Columbus, Georgia.
 During this fellowship he published "Bilaterality in Anterior Cruciate Ligament Injuries" in the American Journal of Sports Medicine.
 In the paper, he reported discovering a particular boney structure in the knee that predisposes athletes to ACL tears.
 His research has been cited by numerous physicians writing for various academic publications.